Delivering Speaking Style in Low-resource Voice Conversion with Multi-factor Constraints: Proposed methods

 In addition to the losses mentioned above, mel reconstruction loss $\mathcal{L}_{mel}$ and weight regularization loss $\mathcal{L}_{wReg}$~\cite{weightRegLi2020,wang2022one} are introduced to ensure the reconstruction of mel spectrum and further alleviate over-fitting.
 Note that $\mathcal{L}_{wReg}$ is a variant of l2 regularization to prevent the parameters from drifting far away from the base model.
 Besides, in the inference stage, the speaker timbre, speaking content, and speaking style are not from the same speech, which is different from the training process, and thus leads to potential performance degradation in inference.
 To alleviate this issue, inspired by meta-learning\cite{min2021meta}, reconstruction and simulation modes are introduced in our training process.
 The processes of reconstruction~$\mathcal{L}_{recon}$ and simulation~$\mathcal{L}_{simu}$ can be described as:

 where the value of $\alpha$ is 0 or 1 to indicate base model training and adaptation, respectively.
 In the simulation mode, we randomly select a source speech from different speakers to obtain content and style.
-Note that $\mathcal{L}_{mel}$ and $\mathcal{L}_{style_{l}}$ do not involve in this process without ground-truth mel spectrum.
+Note that $\mathcal{L}_{mel}$ and $\mathcal{L}_{style_{l}}$ do not involve in this process without the ground-truth mel spectrum.
 With the high similarity between $h_{l}$ and mel spectrum, the $h_{l}$-based style loss $L_{style_{l}}$ is not considered in the simulation mode to avoid the effect on the speaker similarity.
-In practice, only the reconstruction mode is used in the base model training.
-During adaptation, we simultaneously adopt the reconstruction mode and simulation model, which is helpful for the VC model's generalization ability.
+In practice, we first \textit{pre-train} the speaker classifier, speaker indicator, SER model, and content model.
+During the \textit{base model training}, the reconstruction mode is adopted to drive this process.
+When performing \textit{adaptation}, both reconstruction mode and simulation mode are utilized, which is helpful for the VC model’s generalization ability.